GameWithPixels/DiceBootloader/README.md

 Then, it checks for a few seconds if any firmware update request is being made via Bluetooth.
 If so it proceeds with the update request, and if not it moves on and launch the main program (the die's [firmware](https://github.com/GameWithPixels/DiceFirmware)).

 This program is based on Nordic Semiconductor nRF5 SDK Bootloader example.
-For more information about this example and others see [here](https://infocenter.nordicsemi.com/topic/sdk_nrf5_v17.0.2/libbootloadermodules.html).
+See [here](https://infocenter.nordicsemi.com/topic/sdk_nrf5_v17.0.0/lib_bootloader.html) for more details about the functionalities of the bootloader.

 Nordic's SDK, Make and GCC are required to build the bootloader.

+_Note: in current designs, the dice come with a [nRF52810](https://www.nordicsemi.com/Products/nRF52810) chip from Nordic.

 ## Building The Bootloader